13 Types of Desks to Match Your Productivity & Preferences

 Such desks are especially great for those who use many systems simultaneously; you don’t have to pull free of your desk using a wheeled chair that often has a mind of its own every time you want to switch systems (we know; the struggle is real!).

 Standing desks are simple, functional and excellent for those who prefer not to become potatoes just because they’re working long hours.
 There's a huge health benefit involved with these, so if you think it's right for you, give it a shot.
+Some people even put types of treadmills under their standing desk to exercise while computing.

 Some, like the one above, are additions to your normal desk and elevate your monitors and keyboard so they are at the correct eye height for the standing position.